Eugenics in Oregon: Sterilization bill passes

 One of Oregon's first female physicians, Bethenia Angelina Owens-Adair, helped write and promote the first bill to create the Oregon Board of Eugenics in 1909.
-It was initially rejected by Governor George Chamberlain but in 1913, Governor Oswald West approved the second bill that was introduced.
-Governor Oswald was one of the many supporters for eugenics specifically when it pertained to sex offenders and was more driven to make the bill a reality because of the Portland Vice Scandal.
+It was initially rejected by Governor George Chamberlain, but in 1913, Governor Oswald West approved the second bill that was introduced.
+Oswald was one of the many supporters for eugenics specifically when it pertained to sex offenders and was more driven to make the bill a reality because of the Portland Vice Scandal.
 Even though it did pass it did not last for very long because the Anti-Sterilization League, led by Lora Cornelia Little, was able to get a referendum which appealed the Oregon Sterilization Act of 1913 for a few years.
-Later in 1917 the bill was reintroduced and signed into law and by this time Lora Cornelia Little had moved on from the Anti-Sterilization League.
-The Anti-Sterilization League tried to get another referendum but it failed which lead to the Oregon Board of Eugenics being established.
+Later, in 1917, the bill was reintroduced and signed into law.
+By this time, Lora Cornelia Little had moved on from the Anti-Sterilization League.
+The Anti-Sterilization League tried to get another referendum, but failed at this task, which lead to the establishment of the Oregon Board of Eugenics.
 In 1919 the law was amended to include an appeal process for patients.

 Eugenic practices and beliefs

 The affected and the effects

-Freeman, Josh.
-"Anti-Sterilization League."
-The Oregon Encyclopedia, 17 Mar.
-2018 stated: Compulsory human sterilization laws originated in America during the last half of the 19th century, driven primarily by politically active physicians interested in shaping the population to exclude undesirable demographics—such as criminals, the mentally ill, epileptics, and gays and lesbians—in a movement called eugenics.Forced sterilization was a large part of the eugenics movement.
-They targeted mostly people who were mentally ill, homosexual, criminal, or people in poverty.
-Basically the idea was to improve the population for the better.
-People saw wealth, good morals, good mental health, and heterosexuality as good factors for marriage and to create children.
-Much of this was not scientifically backed up.
+According to the Oregon Encyclopedia, Compulsory human sterilization laws originated in America during the last half of the 19th century, driven primarily by politically active physicians interested in shaping the population to exclude undesirable demographics—such as criminals, the mentally ill, epileptics, and gays and lesbians—in a movement called eugenics.Forced sterilization was an important part of the eugenics movement.
+Eugenicists generally targeted people who were poor, mentally ill, homosexual, or had been convicted of crimes.
+People saw wealth, good morals, good mental health, and heterosexuality as good factors that made people "fit" for marriage and reproduction.
+Much of this had no scientific backing.
+The people who were considered "unfit" were forced to undergo sterilization, which left them permanently unable to have children.

-Lawrence, Cera R., "Oregon State Board of Eugenics".
-Embryo Project Encyclopedia (2013-04-22).
-ISSN: 1940-5030 During the 1970s, many male and female teenagers at homes for wayward teens, such as Fairview Hospital and Training Center in Salem, were injected with sedatives and sterilized against their will.
+According to Cera Lawrence,During the 1970s, many male and female teenagers at homes for wayward teens, such as Fairview Hospital and Training Center in Salem, were injected with sedatives and sterilized against their will.
 In the court case Nancy Rae Cook v.
 State of Oregon (1972), 17-year-old Nancy Rae Cook appealed the Board of Social Protection's ruling that she be sterilized due to mental illness resulting from childhood physical and sexual abuse.
-The people who fell outside what was considered "fit" were forced to undergo sterilization, permanently leaving them unable to reproduce.